julienlargetpiet/Personnal_Go_Utilities/README.md

 # Web utils

-This directory provides an example of an `POST` request to upload file to a webserver and an example of a `GET` request.
+This directory provides an example of an `POST` request to upload file to a webserver and an example of a `GET` request to download file from a webserver.